 And then Rosenstein names Mueller as special counsel within seven days of Comey's firing.

-I think given that extremely brief time frame and Comey's admitted leaks to the New York Times of his conversation with the president, you can surmise that three or all four of these men communicated extensively and hatched this plan for Mueller to be special counsel, if not prior to Comey's termination, then immediately after it.
+I think given that extremely brief timeframe and Comey's admitted leaks to the New York Times of his conversation with the president, you can surmise that three or all four of these men communicated extensively and hatched this plan for Mueller to be special counsel, if not prior to Comey's termination, then immediately after it.

-I mean, why else would Comey s tell Congress that he leaked his conversations to a friend to get it to the New York Times, hoping to trigger the appointment of a special counsel?
+I mean, why else would Comey tell Congress that he leaked his conversations to a friend to get it to the New York Times, hoping to trigger the appointment of a special counsel?

 I mean, despite the countless scandals of the Obama administration, there was never a special counsel appointed in eight years.

-And Comey admitted admitted long ago in his Bush tenure that after his own chief of staff, his first call in a perceived crisis was to Bob Mueller.
+And Comey admitted long ago in his Bush tenure that after his own chief of staff, his first call in a perceived crisis was to Bob Mueller.

 Quick last question, out question, exit question.

-Short answers both, Greg.
+Short answers both, Craig.

 I think it's unraveling for Robert Mueller.

-Um there is momentum that is gaining against him that will inexorably demand that he be dismissed and replaced.
+There is momentum that is gaining against him that will inexorably demand that he be dismissed and replaced.

 Yes.

-This is chilling.
+This is chilling, chilling times.

 And the worst part is the willing accomplices in the media.